Silent connections, Felt expressions

-This workshop is organised around the four principles of an unconference and allows for spontaneity and self-organisation:
+The workshop is organised around the four principles of an un-conference and allows for spontaneity and self-organisation:

-1. Whoever comes are the right people: the participants presence is key to the success of the event.
+1. Whoever comes is the right people: the participants’ presence is key to the success of the event.

 2. Whatever happens is the only thing that could have: acceptance of the outcomes of the discussions as the most possible given the circumstances.